-The two working holiday visas were pretty easy, the student visa was mediocre, I think I had to do a medical check but can't remember for sure.
-De facto and PR were very VERY hard, expensive and a LOT of work!!!
+The two working holiday visas were pretty easy.
+The student visa was mediocre, I think I had to do a medical check but can't remember for sure.
+De facto and permanent residency were very, very hard, expensive and a LOT of work!

 I just went to the Commonwealth Bank and did it, no trouble.

-I think I found accommodation on GumTree, I lived and worked with a family.
-It took some work but not too terrible.
+I think I found accommodation on Gumtree, I lived and worked with a family.
+It took some work but it wasn't too terrible.
 Then I lived in university housing when I studied.

 Overall not bad, the time difference is hard talking to people at home and things are MUCH more expensive!
-Rent is way more too, at least more than the Midwest, although minimum wage is much more here.
-(I did have one job where the boss hired internationals and didn't always pay minimum wage, so it's worth checking!)
+Rent is way more too, at least more than the Midwest, although minimum wage is much higher here.
+(I did have one job where the boss hired internationals and didn't always pay minimum wage, so it's worth checking)

-WhatsApp and Majic Jack are both apps that are a great cheap way to stay in touch with people at home.
+WhatsApp and Magic Jack are both apps that are a great cheap way to stay in touch with people at home.

 You don't have to tip here, at least not much, but I still find it hard not to!
 Drinks cost WAY more than Wisconsin, but make sure you take your turn and buy a round - your "shout"!

 Resumes seem to be formatted a little differently here, you don't have to have just one page.